SFDR Sustainability-Related Disclosures

 For the existing retail and office properties in our portfolio, we promote E/S characteristics through a host of environmental, social and governance (“ESG”) enhancement initiatives, aligned with the United Nations’ 17 Sustainability Development Goals (“SDGs”).
 Specifically, we implement various environmental initiatives at our properties including those against climate change (installation of energy saving equipment such as LED lightings, motion sensors for automatic light extinction, energy-optimizing air conditioners, energy-efficient windows and glasses, environmental-friendly escalators, and indoor plants with deodorizing and temperature control functions; use of natural energy through wind-power generation and top light), in water resources (use of recycled water and installation of water-saving faucets, urinals, and toilets), in recycling of waste and materials (use of recycled materials and equipment in our buildings, such as wood decks from recycled wood, and carpets, wall tiles and chairs made of recycled materials, recycled asphalt on the roads in our building sites, and strawberries grown at a property using restaurant food waste as a fertilizer), and in reducing harmful substances (use of building materials emitting less VOCs and rooftop gardening for absorbing dust).

 Our environmental initiatives are aligned with the SDG Target 7.3 (By 2030, double the global rate of improvement in energy efficiency), 12.5 (By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse) and 12.8 (By 2030, ensure that people everywhere have the relevant information and awareness for sustainable development and lifestyles in harmony with nature).
 For social characteristics, we aim to coexist with local communities where our properties are located while supporting work environment that encourages diverse work styles and human resource development, promoting the health and well-being of tenants and business partners, enhancing engagement with local communities and our supplies, and contributing to solving social issues.
-Specifically, our social initiatives include supporting local communities (donating to local communities and collaborating with them on natural disaster and infectious disease prevention and response; sponsoring, collaborating on, and providing meeting spaces for local events), tenants and their employees (amenities such as cafeterias and stores, conducting customer satisfaction surveys, and providing temporary rent reduction to tenants affected by public crises such as the COVID-19 pandemic), employees (supporting work-style reform such as paid leave and remote work, promoting workplace diversity, implementing training programs, and supporting certification acquisition), and business-continuity-planning (having earthquake-resistant building structure and emergency power generators and stockpiling disaster-relief supplies for disaster prevention) and public health measures (installation of hand sanitizers, disinfection of frequently touched areas, anti-virus coating in common areas, and ventilation with fresh-air treatment machines).
+Specifically, our social initiatives include supporting local communities (donating to local communities and collaborating with them on natural disaster and infectious disease prevention and response; sponsoring, collaborating on, and providing meeting spaces for local events), tenants and their employees (amenities such as cafeterias and stores, conducting customer satisfaction surveys), employees (supporting work-style reform such as paid leave and remote work, promoting workplace diversity, implementing training programs, and supporting certification acquisition), and business-continuity-planning (having earthquake-resistant building structure and emergency power generators and stockpiling disaster-relief supplies for disaster prevention) and public health measures (installation of hand sanitizers, disinfection of frequently touched areas, anti-virus coating in common areas, and ventilation with fresh-air treatment machines).

 Our social initiatives are aligned with the SDG Target 11.3 (By 2030, enhance inclusive and sustainable urbanization and capacity for participatory, integrated and sustainable human settlement planning and management in all countries) and 12.8 (By 2030, ensure that people everywhere have the relevant information and awareness for sustainable development and lifestyles in harmony with nature).